UNITED WAY ROCK RIVER VALLEY

 Join us for the 2026 Day of Caring, a community-wide volunteer event where individuals and teams work side by side to make a meaningful, hands-on difference in our county.

-Day of Caring unites neighbors, partners, and corporate teams to serve local nonprofit agencies and community organizations.
+Day of Caring unites corporate teams to serve local nonprofit agencies and community organizations.
 Whether planting gardens, assembling kits, cleaning spaces, or supporting community programs, your time fuels lasting impact across Winnebago County.

 Event Details